OGStudio/site-opengamestudio/en/news/2024-12_lha-jvm-macos.md

 # December

-I will see into the first attempt of translating Kotlin code to Python one to reach to the point of the same coverage as LFSA does, since it's Python.
+I plan to implement the first Kotlin -> Python translator to let LHA cover as many platforms as the original LFSA in Python.

 [web-test]: ../../images/2024_web-test.jpg
 [question]: https://discuss.kotlinlang.org/t/how-to-call-stat-c-function-to-get-file-type/29541